Workforce Development & Internships

 From Training to Career Launch

-This isn't an observation program — it's a working internship.
-Participants contribute to real projects, solve real problems, and leave with professional references and career-ready experience.
+Participants are embedded in real professional environments from day one.
+Expect to contribute to real projects, solve real problems, and leave with professional references and career-ready experience.

 0 Internship Duration